bcrowell/bcrowell.github.io/black_hole_videos/index.md

 "It might provide a route to a parallel universe or an opening to the throat of a wormhole."
 This is not accurate for a black hole formed by gravitational collapse.

-What If You Fall into a Black Hole?
+The worst: What If You Fall into a Black Hole?
 (Kurzgesagt - In a Nutshell)
 -------------------------------------------------------

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QqsLTNkzvaY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>